Waghmaredatta713/90DaysOfDevOps/2026/day-04/linux-practice.md

-# Day 04 – Linux Processes & Services (Hands-on Practice)
+# Day 04 – Linux Processes & Services

-As part of my #90DaysOfDevOps journey, today I practiced Linux processes and systemd by running real commands on my server and observing the output.
+**Task**

+Today’s goal is to practice Linux fundamentals with real commands.

+You will create a short practice note by actually running basic commands and capturing what you see:

+    Check running processes
+    Inspect one systemd service
+    Capture a small troubleshooting flow

 ---